paulbrackney/bamboo-ai/ENVIRONMENT_SETUP.md

 3. **Frontend variables must start with VITE_** to be accessible in the browser
 4. **Redeploy frontend after changing environment variables**
 5. **Backend variables take effect immediately**
+6. **Cribl events are sent asynchronously** - chat functionality continues even if Cribl is unavailable